OpenEvalProject/evals/manuscripts/elife-58397/v2/manuscript.md

 With obtained niche domains, we detected the climatic regions by identifying areas across the Earth’s surface that hold the climatic conditions grouped within each niche domain.
 Finally, to compare climatic regions across tetrapod groups and with Köppen’s classification, we calculated the AMI.
 AMI measures the mutual information between two partitions, the classifications of raster pixels into climatic regions in this case, correcting for the similarity between partitions that are just due to chance (Vinh et al., 2010).
 The index is 1 when the partitions are equal and tends to 0 otherwise.

-## Climatic transition zones
+### Climatic transition zones

 The joint classification of climatic bins and species into domains D allowed us to calculate the bins’ specificity.
 Though species belong to single domains, typically together with the bins to which they have many and strong links, they may also have links to bins in other domains.
 Bins that contain species from different domains have low specificity and form a transition zone between domains (Figure 1; Calatayud et al., 2019b; Bernardo-Madrid et al., 2019).
-We calculated the specificity SiD of a climatic bin i in domain D as the sum of link weights wi,j from bin i to species j assigned to the same domain as the bin, divided by the sum of link weights from bin i to all species j such that(1)SiD=∑j∈Dwi,j∑jwi,j⁢ for ⁢i∈D.
+We calculated the specificity $S_{i}^{D}$ of a climatic bin i in domain D as the sum of link weights $w_{i,j}$ from bin i to species j assigned to the same domain as the bin, divided by the sum of link weights from bin i to all species j such that

+$$
+S_{i}^{D}=\frac{\sum_{j\inD}w_{i,j}}{\sum_{j}w_{i,j}}⁢for ⁢i\inD.
+$$

 This index is 1 when the bin connects only to species in the same domain and tends to 0 otherwise.

 We projected the specificity values into the geographic space.
-To all geographical raster cells q with the climate of climatic bin i, which we call raster cell set Qi, we assigned bin i’s specificity.
-The projected specificity is SqP.
+To all geographical raster cells q with the climate of climatic bin i, which we call raster cell set $Q_{i}$, we assigned bin i’s specificity.
+The projected specificity is $S_{q}^{P}$.

-Finally, we explored the relationship between the average SD and bootstrap support.
-We fitted a logistic GLMM of bootstrap p-values as a function of the mean SD and the taxonomic group.
-We used the R (R Development Core Team, 2018) package lme4 (Bates et al., 2015) with the mean SD as a fixed term and the taxonomic group as a random intercept term.
+Finally, we explored the relationship between the average $S^{D}$ and bootstrap support.
+We fitted a logistic GLMM of bootstrap p-values as a function of the mean $S^{D}$ and the taxonomic group.
+We used the R (R Development Core Team, 2018) package lme4 (Bates et al., 2015) with the mean $S^{D}$ as a fixed term and the taxonomic group as a random intercept term.

-## Geographical signal
+### Geographical signal

-To quantify the geographical signal, we compared the geographically projected specificity SP with the actual specificity based on the pool of species that co-occur geographically.
+To quantify the geographical signal, we compared the geographically projected specificity $S^{P}$ with the actual specificity based on the pool of species that co-occur geographically.
 Large differences between the species co-occurring in the climatic and geographic spaces indicate a strong geographic signal.
 For instance, when species assigned to the same domain co-occur only in a portion of the corresponding geographical space, geographical areas with mismatching species contribute to a strong geographical signal.
 Areas that host most of the species associated with a niche domain have a higher actual specificity than the projected indicates.
 Areas that are not, or only scarcely, colonized by these species have a lower actual specificity than the projected indicates.

-Using Equation 1, we calculated the actual specificity of a geographical raster cell q, whose corresponding climatic bin i is in domain D (q∈Qi and i∈D), as the ratio between the sum of link weights from bin i to species in raster cell q that belong to its associated domain and the total link weight from bin i to all species in q,(2)SqA=∑j∈D,qwi,j∑j∈qwi,j⁢ for ⁢q∈Qi⁢ and ⁢i∈D.
+Using Equation 1, we calculated the actual specificity of a geographical raster cell q, whose corresponding climatic bin i is in domain D ($q\inQ_{i}$ and $i\inD$), as the ratio between the sum of link weights from bin i to species in raster cell q that belong to its associated domain and the total link weight from bin i to all species in q,

+$$
+S_{q}^{A}=\frac{\sum_{j\inD,q}w_{i,j}}{\sum_{j\inq}w_{i,j}}⁢for ⁢q\inQ_{i}⁢and ⁢i\inD.
+$$

-To calculate the geographical signal G, we averaged the absolute difference between the projected and actual specificity of each climatic raster cell q at 0.5° resolution,(3)G=1N⁢∑q=1N|SqA-SqP|,where N is the total number of raster cells.
+To calculate the geographical signal G, we averaged the absolute difference between the projected and actual specificity of each climatic raster cell q at 0.5° resolution,

+$$
+G=\frac{1}{N}⁢\sumq=1N|S_{q}^{A}-S_{q}^{P}|,
+$$

+where N is the total number of raster cells.
 This index is 0 when there is no geographical signal and tends to 1 for high signals.